OctopusDeploy/blog/blog/2019-11/raising-minimum-requirements-for-octopus-server/index.md

 ## Question: How much time do I have to plan my upgrade?

-We will continue to support Octopus Server `2019.9 LTS` under our [long-term support program](https://octopus.com/docs/administration/upgrading/long-term-support) **until the end of March 2020**, after which you should seriously consider upgrading Octopus Server.
+We will ship one more LTS release of Octopus Server in January 2020, with the version `2019.12 LTS`, which will be supported under our [long-term support program](https://octopus.com/docs/administration/upgrading/long-term-support) **until July 2020**, after which you should seriously consider upgrading Octopus Server.
 We hope this gives you sufficient time to plan the full upgrade.

 ## Question: Should I upgrade Octopus Server anyhow?